 According to the Merriam-Webster Dictionary, being judgemental means “tending to judge people too quickly and critically.”
 The essence of that definition is contained in the words “too quickly and critically.”
 But what happens when our fear of being too judgemental prevents us from expressing our opinions?

 Judging is not inherently bad.
 It is not synonymous with declaring people sinners.
-Should we shy away from judging rapists, torturers, public officials responsible for massacres, company CEOs who knowingly poison entire communities?
+Should we shy away from judging attackers, torturers, public officials responsible for massacres, company CEOs who knowingly poison entire communities?

 When Hans told Assia that he would rather not speak with her “for a while at least” he was passing judgement.
 Because Assia had a strong opinion about the men in her city, he assumed that Assia was being “judgemental.”
 This is the ultimate irony; people are being judged for being too judgemental.